department-of-veterans-affairs/vagov-content/pages/family-member-benefits/index.md

         description: If you're the surviving spouse or child of a deceased Veteran with wartime service, find out if you're eligible for monthly pension benefits.
       - url: /health-care/family-caregiver-benefits/
         label: Health care for survivors
         description: Find out if you qualify for comprehensive health coverage through the Department of Defense's TRICARE program.
-If you don't qualify for TRICARE, learn how to apply for  CHAMPVA program (Civilian Health and Medical Program of the Department of Veterans Affairs).
+If you don't qualify for TRICARE, learn how to apply for our CHAMPVA program.
       - url: /housing-assistance/home-loans/trouble-making-payments/
         label: Financial counseling to avoid foreclosure
         description: If you're having trouble making mortgage payments on a VA-backed or VA direct loan, find out how we can help you avoid foreclosure and keep your house.